General

 See Section 2.7, headed Moral Rights, in Casey (2004).

 For printed materials, your institution's CLA licence is likely to cover your requirements if your materials are used only in-house.
-Audio and video materials, however, are subject to a host of rights: If you are in any doubt about how you are allowed to make use of audio and video materials you should contact the publisher of the item in question if it is a commercial product, or the broadcasting company in the case of a broadcast item.
+Audio and video recordings, however, are subject to a host of rights: If you are in any doubt about how you are allowed to make use of audio and video recordings you should contact the publisher of the item in question if it is a commercial product, or the broadcasting company in the case of a broadcast item.

 Plagiarism is a growing problem, which we refer to in: